 Node.js takes asynchronous programming to a new level and has tracked the rise of new approaches to managing complex program flows.
 And if this floats your boat, you need to get along to the Engineering Track at Web Directions 2014.

-Faster, more robust and more fun (web) apps.
+We’ve entered the Ambient Computing Era and ECMAScript 6 is its dominant programming language.
 And if this floats your boat, you need to get along to the Engineering Track at Web Directions 2014.

 Let’s take a tour through the jungle that is the Device API spec and go looking for some new, interesting features of the API.
 And if this floats your boat, you need to get along to the Engineering Track at Web Directions 2014.